How to Prevent Arguments from Becoming Toxic

 Elements of a Toxic Argument

 There are three habits that create a toxic argument.
-You need to identify them, in order to know what needs changing.
-Doing this takes courage because it’s not easy to admit fault.
-Each element will include a corresponding tip to show you what to do instead.
+You need to identify them to know what to fix.
+Doing this takes courage because it’s not easy admitting fault.
+I’ll show you the three elements and include a corresponding tip for what to do instead.

 Criticism - defined by negative, critical comments that escalate an argument almost instantly.